-The Death in Paradise Christmas special 2021 promises to be one of the gems of the Christmas TV schedule.
+The Death in Paradise Christmas special 2021 will be shown on BBC1 on Boxing Day and promises to be one of the gems of the Christmas TV schedule.

 And, it’s extra special because this will be the first-ever Christmas episode of the hugely popular show!

-To make it even more brilliant for fans, favourite Office Dwayne Myers (Danny John-Jules) is also making a surprise return.
+To make it even more brilliant for fans, favorite Office Dwayne Myers (Danny John-Jules) is also making a surprise return.

 The BBC teases that it stretches "from a grey damp drizzly London all the way to the warm sparkling beauty of idyllic Saint Marie".